Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Introduction

-Standard QA is implemented with a stoquastic Hamiltonian, in which all non-diagonal elements of the matrix representation are real and non-positive \cite{bravyi2008complexity}.
-Since a system under a stoquastic Hamiltonian can be emulated classically without the sign problem, standard QA is considered to have comparable performance to a classical algorithm.
-Therefore, it has been studied whether an additional Hamiltonian violating the stoquastic condition referred to as a nonstoquastic catalyst can improve the performance of QA.
-The numerical calculation \cite{hormozi2017nonstoquastic} showed that QA under a nonstoquastic Hamiltonian has an advantage over the standard QA.
-However, Ref. \cite{crosson2020signing} showed that the energy gap in a nonstoquastic Hamiltonian is generally smaller than a stoquasticized one of it obtained by de-signing a nonstoquastic catalyst.
+It is worth mentioning that standard QA is implemented with a stoquastic Hamiltonian, in which all nondiagonal elements of the matrix representation are real and nonpositive \cite{bravyi2008complexity}.
+Since a system under a stoquastic Hamiltonian can be emulated classically without the sign problem, the standard QA is considered to have comparable performance to a classical algorithm.
+Therefore, whether a nonstoquastic catalyst, which is an additional Hamiltonian violating the stoquastic condition, can improve the performance of QA has been investigated.
+The mean-field analysis for QA with the $p$-spin model showed that a certain type of nonstoquastic catalyst is effective in changing the first-order phase transition to the second-order one \cite{seki2012quantum,seoane2012many,nishimori2017exponential,albash2019role}.
+This is an interesting case in which a nonstoquastic catalyst leads to an exponential acceleration of QA.
+The numerical calculation \cite{hormozi2017nonstoquastic} showed that QA under a nonstoquastic Hamiltonian has an advantage over standard QA.
+On the other hand, Ref. \cite{crosson2020signing} showed that the energy gap in a Hamiltonian with a nonstoquastic catalyst is generally smaller than a stoquasticized Hamiltonian obtained by de-signing the nonstoquastic catalyst.

-The infinite-range ferromagnetic $p$-spin model is a successful example of a nonstoquastic catalyst reducing the problematic first-order phase transition appearing in the original stoquastic Hamiltonian \cite{jorg2010energy} to the second-order \cite{seki2012quantum,seoane2012many,nishimori2017exponential,albash2019role} leading to an exponential speedup of the adiabatic process.
-It is empirically known that the minimal energy gap exponentially closes as the system size grows if the quantum system encounters the first-order phase transition in the course of annealing.
-This is a significant problem for QA because the annealing time exponentially increases.
-In contrast, the energy gap decreases polynomially in the number of spins in the case of the second-order phase transition, in which it is relatively easy for QA to find the ground state.
-Therefore, the order of the phase transitions can be regarded as a benchmark of QA.